Toloka/docs/en/glossary.md

 A request or question that elicits a response from an annotator in [Toloka]({{ toloka }}).
 A task is created for a single data unit that requires labeling, like a photo to classify, or a comment to review.
 It is a part of a web page (a [task suite](#task-suite)) that can contain various objects: images, text, input fields, and others.
 Tolokers read the instructions for the task, complete it and enter [responses](#response).
 In [Template Builder](template-builder/index.md), you can create an interface for such tasks.

-#### Task response {#task-response}

-The result of completing a single task by a Toloker.
-The task responses can be either correct or incorrect.
-You can [block Tolokers](#banning-tolokers) who give too many incorrect task responses.

 #### Task interface {#task-interface}

 The appearance of a task for Tolokers and the logic for processing responses.